Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 One of the reasons for Bonaire’s lush and healthy coral reef is the island’s lack of miles and miles of sandy beaches.
 Too much sand stirred up and settling on coral suffocates it.
 But what Bonaire lacks in white sand beaches it more than makes up for underwater.

 Luckily, there are a few lovely Bonaire beaches well worth a visit.
-Don’t miss Eden Beach, Atlantis Beach, and Te Amo, to name a few.
+Don’t miss Eden Beach, Atlantis Beach, and Te Amo.

 Beach Bonaire